DanielChomat/DribbbleToCode/README.md

 - [CSS GRID course from Wes Bos](https://cssgrid.io/) - First lookthrough the `CSS Grid` technology
 - Some more resources i find on the internet while coding

+## Disclaimer

+> Still learning with `GIT` so pardon all those initial commits :blush:

+> I have **not created** any of these designs, nor am I in any way associated with the creators, so all the **rights** and **props** go to the creators on Dribbble!
+> If you like their design, be sure to like their work on Dribbble or any other platform they are on!

+> _**All rights go to the creators of the Dribbbles!
+Please, do not just blindly copy the design.
+Thank you!**_

 ## Tools Used

 - Windows 10 machine